WHAT MAKES ME, ME...

 After going gluten-free in 2007 and finally being diagnosed with celiac disease in 2011, I’ve taken everything I’ve learned in my over ten years of adapting to eating, traveling, and learning to live gluten-free through trial-and-error, in-depth studying about how to eat, living and enjoying life gluten-free to now share my experiences.

-Today, I inspire others with been-there-done-that-in-the-trenches knowledge.
-I hand out some occasional tough love and support my clients and followers with easy-to-implement diet and lifestyle changes to transform their habits and lives.
+Today, I work in hope of inspiring others with been-there-done-that-in-the-trenches knowledge.
+Handing out some occasional tough love but mostly support for my clients and followers with easy-to-implement diet and lifestyle changes to transform their habits and lives.

 In 2018 I went back to school to become certified as a Health and Lifestyle Coach trained in TCM (Transformational Coaching Method) at the Health Coach Institute and, in early 2019, began my private practice.